shwina/still-magic/_chapters_en/structure.md

 -   From [[Nobl2009](#CITE)]
 -   Top level is logical, next level is chronological
     -   Source code in `src/` (short for "source")
-        -   Shell scripts and Python or R programs go here
         -   Source for C/C++ and the like go here
     -   Compiled programs in `bin/` (short for "binary", meaning "not text")
-        -   Executables for C/C++ programs go here
+        -   Executables for C/C++ programs go here (but not under version control)
-        -   Usually *isn't* put under version control (since they can be rebuilt)
+        -   Shell scripts and Python or R programs go here (but under version control, which can be confusing)
     -   Raw data in `data/`
         -   If it's too large, use `data/` to store data references
     -   Results in `results/`